peterjkingston/Recolor-Guy/README.md

   -Pixel targeting updated, but still sometimes grabs pixels of unexpected spectrum.
   More work to be done here.

+  -Image length still not calculated correctly for all images.
+More work to be done here.

   -Expect Out of Memory exceptions to occur when near maximum memory usage, or when using very large image files expect an Access Violation exceptions.
 More work to be done here.